How to personalize complex journeys for an exceptional customer experience

 In a world of options, too much choice can lead to decision-making paralysis.
-Social media channels like Instagram bombard customers with inspiration, while Google makes it easier to discover new brands.
+Social media channels like Instagram and TikTok bombard customers with inspiration, while Google makes it easier to discover new brands.

-Travelers have an almost unlimited menu of choice when it comes to booking their trip.
-But with all these choices available to them, there are higher levels of procrastination and anxiety attributed to making a decision.
+Travelers have an almost unlimited menu of choices when it comes to booking their trips.
+But with all these choices available to them, there are higher levels of procrastination and anxiety associated with making a decision.

 All of this takes place during the awareness and planning stages of the customer journey.